creyer/fps-automated-test/README.md

 Thanks:
 ===
-The javascript is based on the original work of mrdoob: https://github.com/mrdoob/stats.js
+The javascript is inspired from the original work of mrdoob: https://github.com/mrdoob/stats.js

 Many thanks